pipeline is comprised of three main components that provide calibration of the COS data. This structure incorporates modules that

 , and then calcos

-changes them to COMPLETE in the calibrated files.
+changes them to COMPLETE or SKIPPED in the calibrated files.
 When DP

 creates the raw data files, it also populates the headers with the names of the appropriate reference files for each calibration operation.
 Any calibration step may require zero, one, or more calibration reference files.
 Exactly how the data are processed depends on whether they are FUV Time-TAg